INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 _________________________________________________________________

-An "I-224", generally similar to the I-222 but with a different engine, an AM-39FB with an improved turbocharger, was also built, this machine being distinguished from its siblings by an oversized four-bladed propeller and a noticeable housing for the turbocharger intercooler under the nose.
+An "I-224" -- there was no "I-223", it was possibly a concept "not proceeded with" -- that was generally similar to the I-222 but with a different engine, an AM-39FB with an improved turbocharger, was also built, this machine being distinguished from its siblings by an oversized four-bladed propeller and a noticeable housing for the turbocharger intercooler under the nose.
 It performed its initial flight on 26 September 1944, with Georgiy M. Shiyanov at the controls.
 The I-224 performed trials into 1946, encountering various problems along the way, with the effort finally abandoned in November of that year.

 * In the meantime, the Mikoyan OKB had rebuilt the second prototype of the short-winged I-220 with a new powerplant, the AM-42B with turbocharger, along with a pressurized cockpit, cut-down rear fuselage, and four SSh-20 20-millimeter cannon, with this revised machine becoming the "I-225".
 First flight was on 21 July 1944, with Aleksei P. Yakimov at the controls.
 The aircraft was lost after an engine fire on 9 August, Yakimov surviving but suffering burns.
 A second I-225 prototype was built, performing its initial flight on 14 March 1945, with Aleksandr P. Deyev at the controls.
 It was badly damaged in a take-off accident on 26 April, but rebuilt and returned to test flights in June.